-4.34 The continued decrease in Printing costs is a strong driver for retaining these costs in the S_t term.
-In addition, Power NI are moving towards paperless billing.
+- Also, within this Opex category the costs of printing are included.
+In the SPC25 Final Approach, UR stated that it was considering moving Printing Payment and Mailing costs from an ex-ante allowance in the St term of the licence to recovery through the Et (pass through) term, based on actual costs or an ex-post volume driven allowance.
+Specifically in relation to Printing, Power NI forecast a continued reduction in costs in FY25 and into the price control period.
+In the pre-existing price control these costs were covered by the 2022 cost sharing mechanism that allows Power NI to retain 35% of any PPM efficiency savings and return 65% back to the customer.
+This specific cost sharing mechanism ended on 31 March 2025.
+It should be noted that to date this has returned c.£2m to the customer while Power NI has retained c.£1.1m. - 4.57 The continued decrease in Printing costs is a strong driver for retaining these costs in the St term.
+In addition, Power NI is moving towards paperless billing.
 This will reduce printing costs further as capability embeds and more customers hopefully choose to go paperless.
 While a cohort of customers will prefer or require more traditional forms of written communication, demand in this area is likely to decrease going forward.
 Furthermore, the further development of customer facing apps, should reduce the need for printing.
-For these reasons, UR proposes to retain Printing, Payment Providers and Mailing in the S_t term.
+For these reasons, UR intends to retain Printing, Payment Providers and Mailing in the St term.